-If your child is eligible for free and reduced lunch, you will still need to complete the paperwork that will be included in the first-day packet.
-Free and Reduced Meals must be reapplied for each year for all households that are eligible.
+If your child is eligible for free or reduced lunch, you will still need to complete the paperwork that is included in the first-day packet.
+Free and reduced meals must be applied for each year for all households that are eligible.
 If your application is not submitted before the end of September, your family runs the risk of not being eligible for the program.
-If at any time during the school year, your financial situation changes, you may apply for the Free and Reduced Lunch Program.
-Please contact the Administrative Assistant, Holly Paquette.
+If at any time during the school year your financial situation changes, you may apply for the Free and Reduced Lunch Program.
+Please contact the Administrative Assistant, lisa.kurtz@psd.sau7.org or 603-538-6536.